-"Municipal Consent" means the approval of a comprehensive drawing submission on the placement of apparatus within the Region's road allowance which has been approved by the Region via the Works Department,
+"Municipal Consent" means the approval of a comprehensive drawing submission on the placement of apparatus within the Region's road allowance which has been approved by the Region via the Works Department.
+The acronym is MC.

 "Plant" means any infrastructure referred to a utility system including poles, cables, pipes, conduits, pedestals, antennas, vaults, support structures or any other similar facilities or structures.